arkottke/docker-svl/README.md

 # docker-svl

-Docker contianer for Seismo-VLAB
+Docker contianer for Seismo-VLAB using OpenMPI

-Most of the important libraries are installed with the `PETSc` installer

 ## Running code locally